-Participants were fourteen neurosurgical patients (age = 31 ± 9 ; 9 Female) with intractable epilepsy who were implanted with intracranial depth electrodes in order to identify the seizure focus for potential subsequent surgical cure.
-First, we recorded spiking activity from microwires while nine of the fourteen participants watched a 42-minute movie (first episode, season six of "24" TV series; Fig. 1a)(20) and performed a recognition memory test afterwards.
+Participants were 14 neurosurgical patients (age = 31 ± 9 years, mean ± STD; 9 female) with intractable epilepsy who were implanted with intracranial depth electrodes to identify the seizure focus for potential subsequent surgical cure.
+First, we recorded spiking activity from microwires while 9 of the 14 participants watched a 42-min movie (first episode, season six of "24" TV series) (Figure 1A)20 and performed a recognition memory test afterward.
 During the memory test, they were presented with brief movie shots and were asked whether they had seen the clip before.
-The target movie shots were randomly interleaved with an equal number of foil movie shots (chosen from the second episode of "24" that the patient had not seen, Fig. 1a, b; for further detail see Methods, Behavioral Tasks).
+The target movie shots were randomly interleaved with an equal number of foil movie shots (chosen from the second episode of "24" that the patient had not seen) (Figures 1A and 1B) (for further detail see STAR Methods, Behavioral tasks).